Tag Archives: Alternative Art Education

 Bibliography for a co-operative art school

-This page includes bibliographies and reading lists on co-operative art education, alternative art schools, radical pedagogy and self-organisation.
-Complied in conjunction with the research project A co-operative art school?
-This bibliography accompanies the directory of alternative art schools and resources for a co-operative art school.
+This page includes bibliographies on alternative and co-operative art education, radical pedagogy and self-organisation.
+The bibliographies accompany the directory of alternative art schools and resources for a co-operative art school, complied in conjunction with the research project A co-operative art school?
 For a collectively compiled syllabus on art education and radical pedagogy see the Radical Pedagogy Research Group.
+Continue reading Bibliography for a co-operative art school

 Judd: Specific Objects